jeje1197/renpy-assets/README.md

 pytest
 ```

-Make sure you're in the root directory and `src` is on the Python path.
+Make sure you're in the root directory and `renpy_assets` is on the Python path.

 ---

-## 🤝 Contributing
+## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for how to get involved.